electricimp/imp-central-impt/README.md

 ## Entity Listing and Owning

-Many groups of commands contain a command to list entities - list Products, list Device Groups, list Devices, etc. By default, such a command returns the list of all entities available to the current logged-in account.
+Many groups of commands contain a command to list entities - [list Products](./CommandsManual.md#product-list), [list Device Groups](./CommandsManual.md#device-group-list), [list Devices](./CommandsManual.md#device-list), [list Builds](./CommandsManual.md#build-list), [list WebHooks](./CommandsManual.md#webhook-list).
+By default, such a command returns the list of all entities available to the current logged-in account.
 But the returned list may be filtered using the specified attributes - Filter Options - additional options of a list command.
 There are the common rules applicable to all list commands:
 - Every Filter Option may be repeated several times.
 - At first, all Filter Options with the same option name are combined by logical OR.
 - After that, all Filter Options with different option names are combined by logical AND.